More Swiss bar fire victims identified as parents mourn or wait for word on children's fate

 The two are suspected of involuntary homicide, involuntary bodily harm and involuntarily causing a fire, the Valais region's chief prosecutor, Beatrice Pilloud, told reporters Saturday.
 The announcement of the investigation didn't name the managers.

-Investigators said Friday they believe sparkling candles atop Champagne bottles ignited the fire when they came too close to the ceiling of the crowded bar.
+Investigators had said they believe sparkling candles atop Champagne bottles ignited the fire when they came too close to the ceiling of the crowded bar.

+"Initial witness accounts cited a fire that spread quickly, generating a lot of smoke and a huge wave of heat," the police statement Sunday said.
+"Everything happened very fast."

 Authorities planned to look into whether sound-dampening material on the ceiling conformed with regulations and whether the candles were permitted for use in the bar.
 Officials said they also would look at other safety measures on the premises, including fire extinguishers and escape routes.